 Why is air having a hard time making it into the space between the turkey and the roaster bottom?
 Looking at the streamlines in the image below shows that essentially it’s the same reason that the air isn’t going into the turkey.
 The air coming out of the fan is going to follow the path of least resistance.
 To go under the turkey, it has to travel around the wall of the roaster, down between the turkey and roaster wall, then make a 90 degree turn to flow under the turkey.
 All the while, it’s slowing down, and cooling down.
 Both of those things are important, as cold air sinks, right?
 And since the air speed is lower then that of a natural convection current, hot fresh air is not going to displace this air.
 That is why it seems like the air makes it down into the roaster, but then can’t move further under the bird, and just recirculates by the roaster wall.

 Pictures are great, but sometimes an engineer needs some numbers.
 Looking at the data, our oven fan is moving 22.8 CFM of air.
 The airflow rate going into and out of the roaster?
 0.35 CFM, or 1.5% of the fan airflow rate.
 How much air is going into the cavities of the turkey?
 I tracked data for air entering/leaving the neck cavity, and the larger rear cavity.
 The airflow amounts were 0.08 CFM and 0.146 CFM, respectively.
+So, essentially no airflow at all.

 What have we learned?
 Well, stuffing doesn’t impede airflow through the turkey because there is very little airflow to speak of.
 That isn’t to say that the added thermal mass of stuffing inside the turkey leads to longer cooking times and dryer turkey meat (a topic for a future blog).
 Don’t count on a lot of airflow under the turkey to make a full crispy skin bird.
 Maybe a taller rack would improve this, or a roaster with shallower walls, but I have my doubts.
 It seems to me, that a rack or carrots/celery/potatoes do the same thing, get the turkey out of the drippings.
 Any claim about allowing air to circulate all around the bird is false.
 Also it’s very important to rotate your turkey so it cooks evenly.